MatthewHRockwell/ATOMIK-Architecture-Benchmarks/README.md

 ---

+## Architectural Abstract

+**ATOMiK** is a hardware-native compute architecture that replaces persistent architectural state with **transient state evolution**.
+Computation is expressed as bounded, deterministic delta propagation across register-local state, eliminating bulk memory traffic, cache coherency overhead, and speculative execution.
+The result is a cycle-bounded execution model capable of nanosecond-scale decision latency, well-suited for FPGA and ASIC implementation where determinism, security, and energy efficiency are first-order constraints.

+---

 ## Overview

 **ATOMiK** is a stateless, hardware‑native compute architecture that reframes computation as **transient state evolution** rather than persistent state storage.